Frequently asked

 Anatolia is one of the oldest continuous plant-culture regions on earth.
 Roughly sixty percent of the world's rose oil comes from Isparta.
 The Turkish geography is where the plants are.

-What are the five layers? +
+What are the seven layers? +